christophhagen/BluetoothSatelliteNetwork/README.md

-# An intra-satellite network based on Bluetooth Low Energy
+# Intra-satellite communication based on Bluetooth Low Energy

 ## Overview

-This repository provides the code that has been developed for the master thesis *An intra-satellite network based on Bluetooth Low Energy* at Aalto university, Finland.
+This repository provides the code that has been developed for the master thesis *Intra-satellite communication based on Bluetooth Low Energy* at Aalto university, Finland.
 The code is used with the nRF52832 chip from Nordic Semiconductor and handles the Bluetooth Low Energy connections between multiple devices to provide an easy-to-use system for the wireless communication between several satellite subsystems.

 ## Usage